Apply Now to Join Leadership Council

 Committees & Workgroups

-Leadership Council is responsible for developing, approving, and enforcing policies and procedures for projects that are funded through our local Continuum of Care (CoC).
+Leadership Council is responsible for developing, approving, and enforcing policies, procedures, and written standards for projects that are funded through our local Continuum of Care (CoC).
 Some additional funders in our community, including the City of Austin, often require projects they fund to follow these same standards.

-Leadership Council meets twice monthly, once with public participation and the other a closed executive session.
-The public meeting is held on the first Monday of each month from 12-2 p.m.
+Leadership Council meets publicly monthly on the first Monday of each month from 12-2 p.m.
 Committees and Workgroups meet publicly according to the schedules of voting members and/or group leads.
-Upcoming meeting are displayed in the list to the right.
-Find the full public calendar here.